Richard Millet: Work and career

-Defense of Breivik
+Defense of Anders Behring Breivik

-In July 2012, Millet published Éloge littéraire d'Anders Breivik, a condemnation of the actions of Anders Breivik and a critical exploration of his ideology, as part of a collection of essays.
+In July 2012, Millet published Éloge littéraire d'Anders Breivik, a condemnation of the actions of Anders Behring Breivik and a critical exploration of his ideology, as part of a collection of essays.
 In Éloge he asks why the Breivik case happened today, in Norway.
 He describes Breivik's victims as "mixed-raced, globalized, uncultivated, social-democrat petit bourgeois."
 In the same essay, he also argues that the Norwegian massacre was the result of a weakened European identity, cultural decay, mass immigration and multiculturalism, and calls Breivik's mass murders "formal perfection ... in their literary dimension".
 Referring to the controversy that followed, Millet stated "I'm one of the most hated French authors.
 It's an interesting position that makes me an exceptional being."
 The book was condemned as a "fascist pamphlet" by the author Annie Ernaux.

 Despite the controversy, Millet continued to publish and in 2015 won the Prix de littérature André-Gide for his book Sibelius : Les Cygnes et le Silence.